FelixDux/impact-oscillator/README.md

 ### Web UI (Subdirectory `./apps/imposc_ui/`)
 A simple Phoenix web application which provides forms for generating different kinds charts provided by the main application.

-### REST server (Subdirectory `./apps/imposc_rapi/`)
+### Web server (Subdirectory `./apps/imposc_rapi/`)
-A lightweight REST API which accepts requests, which it interprets into core and charts commands via the core wrapper.
+A lightweight Web API which accepts requests, which it interprets into core and charts commands via the core wrapper.
 This was implemented before the web UI, when I was considering implementing the latter as an entirely separate client application using a different technology.